 The number of operational and maintenance staff shall always be as detailed under scope of work.
 Every staff shall be allowed one rest day/weekly off after every six days of working as per Government of India rules.
 For this purpose suitable relievers shall be arranged by the contractor at no extra cost.

-Co-ordinating with AMC contractors if machine is under AMC for breakdown, maintenance and follow-up as required.
+Coordinating with AMC contractors if machine is under AMC for breakdown, maintenance and follow-up as required.
 Continuous efforts will be made to minimize the down time of the equipment.

 For undertaking works like cleaning of cooling coil, de-scaling of condensers, valves etc., or for any heavy dismantling work for proper inspection/maintenance, any extra manpower or tools and tackle required, shall be arranged by the contractor without any extra charges.